How to Cure Mouth Ulcers Fast Naturally: 10 Effective Home Remedies

 • Pain or burning sensation

-A mild burning feeling may appear before the ulcer becomes visible.
-Once the sore forms, pain can increase, especially while eating or brushing teeth.
+A mild burning feeling may occur before the sore appears.
+Pain often increases while eating or brushing teeth.

 • Sensitivity to food and drinks